dmouscher/nomic/rules-public.md

 the majority of the proposal must not be irrelevant prose,
 So let there be a bonanza,
 of some very dope stanza!

+## 332

+Hell is a location, superceding Rule 302.

+When a player leaves a religion, that player is automatically moved to Hell.